Bourkekev/ms2-tourism-map/README.md

 ### Features to consider implementing in the future

-1. Ideally the user could click on a button from an info window to store the location to the list or type their own text.
+1. Ideally the user could click on a button from an info window and/or the location page to store the location to the list or type their own text.
-2. Have areas drawn on the map for shopping areas or socialising areas.
-3. You could incorporate a blog into the site with updates about an author or users' experiences of certain places of interest.
+2. A blog could be incorporated into the site with updates about an author or users' experiences of certain places of interest.
 This would add more genuineness and authority to the site.
 4. Map Marker Clustering.
 5. Currently I just show the Recommended places carousel on mobile and hide it on desktop, and just show the grid on larger than mobile sizes.
 Ideally I would not want to be repeating these elements and would like to find a way to convert the carousel to this on larger screen sizes.
 6. My own photography.
 I would have loved to take photos from around Dublin city myself, so I could get exactly what I needed and not rely on stock images and crediting other people, but the virus pandemic did not permit me to do so.
+7. Directions from your location, would be an ideal addition to this website.
+8. A page with information about public transport, bikes, and car hire.
+You could even tap into Dublin Bus and Irish Rail's APIs for timetables and realtime information.
+9. If this was a real site (you need to registered travel agent) you could use something like https://www.viator.com/distribution-partners to list and purchase activities, like Visit Galway does on this page https://visitgalway.ie/tours-excursions/.

 ## Testing